Honfleur: Geography

 Honfleur is in the Norman département of Calvados in the traditional district of pays d'Auge.
 It is located on the southern bank of the estuary of the Seine, across from Le Havre and very close to the exit of the Pont de Normandie (nicknamed by the locals "Honfleur bridge").
 The town is at the eastern extremity of the 40 km coastline called the Côte Fleurie (Flowery Coast).

 Like most of northern France, Honfleur has an oceanic climate with warm summers, cool winters, rain all year round and few extremes of temperature.

 Population

-The population has hovered between 7,400 and 10,000 since 1793.
-As of 2017, Honfleur had 7,425 inhabitants, who are called Honfleurais.
+The population has hovered between 6,600 and 10,000 since 1793.
+The inhabitants of Honfleur are called Honfleurais in French.
+In 1973 Honfleur absorbed the commune Vazouy (80 inhabitants in 2023).
+The population data in the table below refer to the commune of Honfleur proper, in its geography at the given years.

 Administration

-Honfleur is the seat of a canton including the communes of Ablon, Barneville-la-Bertran, Cricquebœuf, Équemauville, Fourneville, Genneville, Gonneville-sur-Honfleur, Honfleur, Pennedepie, Quetteville, La Rivière-Saint-Sauveur, Saint-Gatien-des-Bois, and Le Theil-en-Auge.
+Honfleur is the seat of the canton of Honfleur-Deauville and of the communauté de communes du Pays de Honfleur-Beuzeville.

-These 13 communes also form the intercommunality of Pays de Honfleur.

-In 1973 Honfleur merged with the commune of Vasouy (143 inhabitants in 1999).
-The INSEE code used to be 14725.
+In 1973 Honfleur merged with the commune of Vasouy (former INSEE code 14725).